 In 2019, I moved into the new role of President and CEO.

 1851: What is FranConnect in a nutshell?

-Wong: FranConnect’s mission is “to partner with the franchise market to the grow successful franchise systems”.
+Wong: FranConnect’s mission is “to partner with the franchise market to grow successful franchise systems”.
 Our view is that franchise brands can’t grow unless the units themselves grow.
 It’s an ecosystem where successful brands don’t only focus on unit count growth, but unit-level performance and optimization, in order to scale the system.

 We do this by offering innovative, proven technology products and solutions that support the key metrics of building a successful franchise brand, including selling and expanding new franchisees, improving unit operations and performance, growing revenue streams, ensuring brand consistency, and ultimately driving the rapid expansion and penetration of the brand.
 Also critical to the growth of any franchise brand is the relationship between the franchisor and franchisee.
 Our solutions support building an improved dialog and franchisee engagement.

 All our products and services focus on driving successful outcomes for the system, whether it be more units, revenue, profit, or growth.